biwegas/RDRPG/README.md

 *This games is learning C# project for me.
-I started it because I felt it will be easiest way to learn C#.*
+I started it because I felt it will be easiest way to learn C# (Console application).*

 # List of features I've coded into it:
 - Menus: